-- What treatments are available to address foot drop?

-- What is the role of physiotherapy?

-- How does fampridine work?

-• How should we screen for osteoporosis in people with MS?
+- What treatments are available to address foot drop? - What is the role of physiotherapy? - How does fampridine work? - How should we screen for osteoporosis in people with MS?

-A 54 year old lady with secondary progressive MS. She has been a wheelchair user for the last 5 years, and can just transfer independently.
+A 59 year old woman with PPMS has been a wheelchair user for the last 5 years, and can just transfer independently.
 She is struggling with spasms in her legs.
-She has tried baclofen, gabapentin and tizanidine and can't get to a dose that helps her symptoms without causing side effects.
+She has tried baclofen, gabapentin and tizanidine and can't find a dose that helps her symptoms without causing side effects.